-Weekly assignments and quizzes: 70% Midterm: 15% Final: 15%
+Weekly assignments 70% Midterm: 15% Final: 15%

 I do not give incompletes except in cases of legitimate documentable emergencies communicated in advance.
-A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and neglect to withdraw from the course.
+A grade of WU will be given to students who completely disappear from the class prior to submitting graded work and/or stop attending, and neglect to withdraw from the course.
 This includes the final paper and presentation.